This Is How You Can Make Shipping Heavy Equipment Overseas Easy

 - Have you screened your import or export against denied party lists?

-The shipping process can quickly become overwhelming when you consider that breaking any of these rules can lead to massive fines and even criminal charges.
+The process can quickly become overwhelming when you consider that breaking any of these rules can lead to massive fines and even criminal charges.

 Save yourself the trouble and hire an expert.

-Determining Import and Export Requirements for Shipping Heavy Equipment Overseas
+Determining Import and Export Requirements

 - Is the heavy machinery a tractor or a piece of construction equipment?
 The government classifies the two very differently.